shishir1337/Google-Lens-Image-Sources-API/README.md

 ### Caching

 Results are cached for 1 hour to improve performance and reduce redundant processing.
 The `node-cache` package is used for caching.
+You can bypass caching by setting the `no_cache` parameter to `true`.

 ### Concurrency Management